-The motor-generator unit, figure 4-3, is an acgenerator that is driven by a 12-volt dc motor to provide the isolated 120-volts ac for the motorized curtains, and the ice-maker.
+The motor-generator unit, figure 4-3, is an acgenerator that is driven by a 12 volt dc motor to provide the isolated 120 volts ac for the motorized curtains, and the ice-maker.
 The motor-generator operates automatically, on demand, whenever the external control circuit to the respective appliance is completed and the ignition switch (or bedroom override switch) is set to On.
+A resettable 18 A. circuit breaker is provided on the receptacle panel.